 Galaxy phones can’t quite match the performance of the iPhone, but they have quite a few other tricks up their sleeve beyond just battery life.
 Sticking to the Galaxy S line, you have massive zoom capabilities on the Galaxy S21 Ultra camera, gorgeous 120Hz AMOLED displays and incredible integration with Windows 10.

 Samsung also produces some of the more unique smartphone offerings available today with foldables like the Galaxy Z Fold 2 and Galaxy Z Flip 5G, which offer considerably better battery life than their direct rivals.
-Finally, for stylus fans, there’s the Galaxy Note 20 Ultra, one of our favorite phones of 2020.
+Finally, for stylus fans, there’s the Galaxy Note 20 Ultra, one of our favorite phones of 2020 and perhaps the last Galaxy Note we'll ever see.

 Other flagship phones with the best battery life